 Each quarter the external auditor conducts a limited audit of the group’s interim financial statements.
 A full audit is conducted of the group’s annual financial statements.

-For further information on risk management and internal control, see note 6 in the annual report concerning financial risk management.
+For further information on risk management and internal control, see note 6 in this annual report concerning financial risk management and the group’s report on capital requirements and risk management, the Pillar 3 report, which is available at smn.no.

 The internal audit function is a tool used by the board of directors and the administration to oversee that the risk management process is targeted, effective and functions as intended.
 Internal audit services are delivered by KPMG and these services cover the parent bank and subsidiaries subject to the risk management and internal control regulations.
 The internal audit function’s main task is to confirm that the established internal control system functions as intended, and to ensure that risk management measures are adequate to the bank’s risk profile.
 The internal audit function reports quarterly to the board of directors and the internal audit’s reports and recommendations are reviewed and improvements implemented on a continuous basis.
 The board of directors adopts annual plans and budgets for the internal audit function.